wlsf82/vidbits-mentoria/README.md

 ## Opening Cypress to run the tests in interative mode.

 Run `npx cypress open` to open Cypress, then click in the `vidbits.spec.js` file to run the tests.

-> Click 'Run all specs' to run all tests, including the examples.